szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Damage vs. fiends: +2
 - THAC0 vs. fiends: +2
 - +20% resistance to fire
-- Fiends must save vs. Death or have their magic resistance nullified when hit for 2 rounds
+- Fiends must Save vs. Death or have their magic resistance nullified when hit for 2 rounds

 A new original description is also provided, inspired, of course, by Doom.